mubin-bro/My-Phone-Leakage-Check/README.md

 - **Privacy Scan:** Ensures your system directories are secure.
 - **Lightweight:** Runs smoothly on any Android device via Termux.

+-  📊 How it works:
+Once started, the tool performs a deep scan of your system's core.
+It provides a visual progress report and stabilizes background threads for a better multitasking experience.

 ### 📥 Installation & Usage:

 To check your device for potential leakages and optimize performance, run the following command in your terminal: